298Ron/LeMacaron/README.md

 Password: 123123123

 3.SuperAdmin User:
-(Admin can change / add products to the shop + see all the existing users & change users roles)
+(Admin can change / add products to the shop + see / delete all the existing users & change users roles)

 Email: SuperAdmin@gmail.com